Best of Rome in one Day from Civitavecchia Port

 Piazza Navona

-Piazza Navona, in Rome, is one of the most famous and beautiful squares of the city, characterized by Baroque architecture and its shape that resembles the ancient Stadium of Domitian.
-Inside, you can admire the Fountain of the Four Rivers by Bernini, the Fountain of the Moor, the Fountain of Neptune and the Church of Sant'Agnese in Agone by Borromini.
-Piazza Navona is a meeting place, culture and nightlife, ideal for walking, admiring art and enjoying a coffee or an aperitif.
+Piazza Navona, in Rome, is one of the city’s most famous and beautiful squares, known for its Baroque architecture and its shape, which recalls the ancient Stadium of Domitian.
+Within the square, you can admire Bernini’s Fountain of the Four Rivers, the Fountain of the Moor, the Fountain of Neptune, and the Church of Sant’Agnese in Agone by Borromini.
+Piazza Navona is a lively meeting place full of culture and nightlife, ideal for strolling, admiring art, and enjoying a coffee or an aperitif.

 15 minutes Admission ticket free